Road Rage is Not Acceptable in Wisconsin

 A man in Wisconsin traffic succumbing to road rage

-At its core, road rage is behavior by a driver or drivers on the road exhibiting anger or frustration.
+At its core, road rage is behavior by a driver or drivers exhibiting anger or frustration.
 Anything can trigger an impatient or angry driver to act aggressively when they perceive a problem with another driver or the conditions of the roadways.

 Wisconsin is no stranger to road rage.
 In some cases, the actions of road rage drivers are extreme and life-threatening.
 The state has seen a recent uptick in road rage incidents, and some refer to the state as having one of the country’s highest rates of road rage violence.